lynxoskar/ai_2025/outline.md

     <blockquote class="twitter-tweet" data-media-max-width="560"><p lang="en" dir="ltr">Yann LeCun: I&#39;m not interested in LLMs anymore - they&#39;re the past.
 The future is in four more interesting areas: machines that understand the physical world, persistent memory, reasoning, and planning. <a href="https://t.co/qRH7XVlbWq">pic.twitter.com/qRH7XVlbWq</a></p>&mdash; Victor (@victor_explore) <a href="https://twitter.com/victor_explore/status/1910978633000157201?ref_src=twsrc%5Etfw">April 12, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
     https://www.vals.ai/home

+- future is this the real thing or not looks more plausable today pivotal moments 1. ai builds ai.
+2. Nationalisation of ai companies.
+3 the race is on